Nervous System Stress in Children: Signs and Natural Support

 Proudly serving families in Cooper City, Davie, Pembroke Pines, Hollywood, Weston, and throughout Broward County, FL.

-Your child’s nervous system is like the body’s master computer.
-It controls everything from breathing and digestion to sleep patterns and emotional regulation.
+Your child’s nervous system controls everything from breathing and digestion to sleep patterns and emotional regulation.
+When communication is disrupted, it can affect how well their body functions and develops.

-Many parents are surprised to learn that subluxations can develop very early in life.
-In fact, the birth process itself can be the first source of spinal stress for your little one.
+Many parents are surprised to learn that nervous system stress can develop very early in life.
+The birth process itself can be the first source of physical stress for your little one.

 • C-section deliveries